Melk Abbey in Austria

 Do you like to travel by motorhome?

 – Do you want to rent a mobile home?
-Then you can find information here, for example, and booking options.
-Or would you rather stay overnight instead? roof tent on the car?
+Then you can find information here, for example, as well as booking options.
+Or would you rather stay overnight in a roof tent on the car?
 In addition, the overnight stay in camping tents is possible.

 — Why is a folding e-bike useful when camping?